DasStone/chip8emu_rs/README.md

 ## Installation and Building

 Install SDL2 in order to install/build projects using the [sdl2 crate](https://crates.io/crates/sdl2) (Use the setup instructions provided by the sdl2 crate).

+Note:
+Windows users need to make sure that they also have the ```SDL2.dll``` file.
+Otherwise the emulator won't launch.
+This is not the case for other operating systems like MacOS.
+The sdl2 crate explains this in further detail.

 ### Installation